qdrant/landing_page/qdrant-landing/content/documentation/concepts/hybrid-queries.md

 In many cases, the usage of a larger vector representation gives more accurate search results, but it is also more expensive to compute.

-One of the popular techniques to speed up the search is to split the search into two stages:
+Splitting the search into two stages is a known technique:

 * First, use a smaller and cheaper representation to get a large list of candidates.
 * Then, re-score the candidates using the larger and more accurate representation.